 that is in the world

-The “world” in the Bible is that system of values from Satan that believes something other than God will fill our needs.
-The world system is Satan’s system of values as over against God’s system of values.
-At the point of salvation, God delivered us in Christ from the world.
+God delivered those in Christ from the “world” at the point of salvation.
+The term “world” in the Bible is that system of values from Satan that believes something other than God can fill the believer’s needs.
+The world system is Satan’s system of values in opposition to God’s design of what is worthy.

 Ga 6:14, “But God forbid that I should boast except in the cross of our Lord Jesus Christ, by whom the world has been crucified to me, and I to the world.”

-God does not want us isolated from the world, but He does want us insulated from it.
+God does not want us to become isolated from the world, but He does want us insulated from it.
 The ship is supposed to be in the sea but not the sea in the ship.
 The Christian is supposed to be in the world, but the world is not supposed to be in the Christian.
 The Bible does not sponsor the idea of religious recluses.
-God does not want us to become religious hermits who live eccentric lives not connected with people about us.
+God does not want us to become religious hermits who live eccentric lives not connected with those around us.

 Jas 4:4, “Adulterers and adulteresses!
 Do you not know that friendship with the world is enmity with God?
 Whoever therefore wants to be a friend of the world makes himself an enemy of God.”